Holy Cross Preparatory Academy

-Holy Cross Preparatory Academy is a four-year Catholic high school serving students in ninth through twelfth grades, located in Delran Township in Burlington County, New Jersey, United States.
+Holy Cross Preparatory Academy is a four-year Catholic high school serving students in ninth through twelfth grades, located in Delran Township in Burlington County, in the U.S. state of New Jersey.
 The school is the only Roman Catholic high school in the county.
 Holy Cross has been accredited by AdvancED since 2013.
 The school was run under the supervision of the Roman Catholic Diocese of Trenton until 2018 when the school became independent.

 Occupying a 78 acre campus, it has a variety of co-curricular activities, including about 40 sports teams in 23 athletic programs and 50 clubs, for students to participate in.
 Tuition for the 2022–23 school year was $10,900.

-As of the 2019–20 school year, the school had an enrollment of 248 students and 19 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.1:1.
-The school's student body was 73.8% (183) White, 16.5% (41) Black, 4.8% (12) Asian, 4.4% (11) Hispanic and 0.4% (1) Native Hawaiian / Pacific Islander.
+As of the 2021–22 school year, the school had an enrollment of 258 students and 17.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
+The school's student body was 70.5% (182) White, 13.2% (34) Black, 6.6% (17) two or more races, 5.8% (15) Hispanic and 3.9% (10) Asian.
 The student population is from a range of socioeconomic backgrounds.
 99% of the school's graduates go onto two and four-year colleges and universities.